OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-10.md

 The banner of the camp of Reuben set out next, by their divisions, with Elizur son of Shedeur in command.

 ## Numbers 10:19
-Shelumiel son of Zurishaddai was over the division of the tribe of Simeon,
+Shelumiel son of Zurishaddai led the division of the tribe of Simeon,

 ## Numbers 10:20
 Eliasaph son of Deuel led the division of the tribe of Gad.